Nitepone/RustSweeper/README.md

 # RustSweeper
-An versitile minesweeper design, in rust!
+An versatile minesweeper design, in Rust!